mimoduo/mimogear/docs/postcss/mimo.md

 ##Mimo Theme

 The mimo-theme styles the main index page that is shown by default.
 This theme is safe to delete during production.
 There are some useful examples in the mimo-theme of mixins, functions, and common ways to style mimo modules if you're up for some exploration!

-##Sail

-The sail partial contains styles that animate slides and help dictate mouse interaction.
-Make sure to style the previous control, next control, and pagination if they are in use.